TheLastScrub/delta-green-foundry-vtt-system/README.md

 * Telescopic baton icon by Skoll under CC BY 3.0
 * Baton icon by Skoll under CC BY 3.0
 * Bayonet icon by Skoll under CC BY 3.0
+* Jaws icon by Skoll under CC BY 3.0
 * Helmet icon by sbed under CC BY 3.0
 * Kevlar icon by sbed under CC BY 3.0
 * Bowie knife icon by Lorc under CC BY 3.0